stetson06/tester-repository1/2022-01-23-causal-impact.md

 | 05/04/2020 | 145.46 | 72.44 |

 <br>
-In the DataFrame we have the transaction data, and then a column showing the average daily sales for those who signed up (member) and those who did not (non_member).
+In the DataFrame, we have the transaction data and then a column showing the average daily sales for those who signed up (member) and those who did not (non_member).
 This is the required format for applying the algorithm.

 ___
 <br>
 # Applying The Causal Impact Algorithm <a name="causal-impact-fit"></a>

-In the code below, we specify the start and end dates of the "pre-period" and the start and end dates of the "post-period".
-We then apply the algorithm by passing in the DataFrame and the specified pre and post period time windows.
+In the code below, we specify the start and end dates of the "pre-period" and the start and end dates of the "post-period."
+We then apply the algorithm by passing in the DataFrame and the specified pre- and post-period time windows.

-The algorithm will model the relationship between members & non-members in the pre-period - and it will use this to create the counterfactual, in other words what it believes would happen to the average daily spend for members in the post-period if no event was to have taken place!
+The algorithm will model the relationship between members and non-members in the pre-period - and it will use this to create the counterfactual (i.e., what it believes would happen to the average daily spending for members in the post-period if no event takes place).

-The difference between this counterfactual and the actual data in the post-period will be our "causal impact"
+The difference between this counterfactual and the actual data in the post-period will be our "causal impact."

 ```python
 # specify the pre & post periods
 pre_period = ["2020-04-01","2020-06-30"]
 post_period = ["2020-07-01","2020-09-30"]

 # apply the algorithm
 ci = CausalImpact(causal_impact_df, pre_period, post_period)
 ```
 <br>
 We can use the created object (called ci above) to examine & plot the results.

 ___
 <br>
-# Analysing The Results <a name="causal-impact-results"></a>
+# Analyzing The Results <a name="causal-impact-results"></a>

 <br>
 #### Plotting The Results